 At the same time, having a shared, granular view of all planned activity within each technology change ensures that everyone involved is always on the same page.
 This means that during rehearsal and execution, you can avoid handoff delays and reduce the risk of execution errors, so there will be less chance of outages, disruption, and failure.

 Cutover is a collaborative platform that brings together both human and machine orchestration to create a seamless process for M&A activities.

 As well as ensuring success across technology change, this kind of event orchestration allows merging companies to simultaneously improve their wider business processes and performance.

-- Merger change event programmes are costly and regularly incur more cost and time than planned.
+- Merger change event programs are costly and regularly incur more cost and time than planned.
 This negates any benefits in terms of cost saving, a primary goal for many mergers.
 Protecting the budget you put aside for technology change through efficient planning and orchestration means that you won’t need to “find” extra money, as well as allowing the business to achieve more with the money that they are spending on technology change.

-- Having a shared view of the changes planned within the organisation’s technology landscape enables management teams to align their wider operational process changes accordingly, giving them the ability to tie technology change to business outcomes and de-risk many months/years worth of integration efforts.
+- Having a shared view of the changes planned within the organization’s technology landscape enables management teams to align their wider operational process changes accordingly, giving them the ability to tie technology change to business outcomes and de-risk many months/years worth of integration efforts.